 Previous courses taught: 3515ICT Theory of Computation, 1005ICT Programming 2, Programming Language Implementation, Database Management Systems, Database Design, and many others.

-Research interests: Theory, design and implementation of database systems; data mining algorithms; knowledge representation and reasoning; theory of programming languages; theory of computation; programming methodology; Web programming, semantic Web, ontologies, logic programming; health information systems.
+Research interests: Theory, design and implementation of database systems; data mining algorithms; knowledge representation and reasoning; theory of programming languages; theory of computation; programming methodology; Web programming, semantic Web, ontologies, logic programming; health information systems, topics in mathematics.

 Resources for CS researchers